gguillemas/plugins/README.md

 $ go get golang.org/x/build/version/go1.8rc3
 ```

+## Example

+A simple example can be found in the "_examples" directory.

-Then, the example plugins can be compiled with:
+The example plugins can be compiled with the provided tool:

 ```
-$ plugins-build -g go1.8rc3 -o /tmp/hello/plugins _examples/hello/plugins/
+$ plugins-build -g go1.8rc3 -o /tmp/hello/plugins/ _examples/hello/plugins/
 ```

-And, finally, loaded by the example application:
+And then loaded by the example application:

 ```
-$ go1.8rc3 run _examples/hello/hello.go /tmp/hello/plugins
+$ go1.8rc3 run _examples/hello/hello.go /tmp/hello/plugins/
 Available plugins:
         NAME    VERSION DESCRIPTION
         english 0.0.1   This plugin says "hello" in English.